alicevillar/TowardsSupplyChain-5.0/README.md

  <br>

->Welcome to the official repository for the paper titled "Towards Supply Chain 5.0: redesigning supply chains as resilient, sustainable, and human-centric systems in a post-pandemic world."
+>Welcome to the official repository for the paper titled "Towards Supply Chain 5.0: redesigning supply chains as resilient, sustainable, and human-centric systems in a post-pandemic world", published in the Springer Nature Journal Operations Research Forum".
 This repository contains all the necessary files for VOS Viewer and Bibliometrix, including the R script to generate the graphs.
+Click  [**here**]([https://www.bibliometrix.org/home/](https://link.springer.com/article/10.1007/s43069-023-00234-3)) to read the paper

+* CITE:

+> Villar, A., Paladini, S., & Buckley, O. (2023, July).
+Towards Supply Chain 5.0: Redesigning Supply Chains as Resilient, Sustainable, and Human-Centric Systems in a Post-pandemic World.
+In > Operations Research Forum (Vol. 4, No. 3, p.
+60).
+Cham: Springer International Publishing.

  <br>

 <h1>Table of Contents</h1>